-To learn more about the history of gun control and how it has improved public safety in Canada, watch this video, or visit our page on Fireams Legislative History.
+To learn more about the history of gun control and how it has improved public safety in Canada, you can watch this video, or visit our page on Fireams Legislative History.